GNU-Ymir/Documentations/en/primitives/types.md

 ### Pointers

 Pointer are values that stores an address of memory.
 They can be used to store the location of a data in memory.
-In **`Ymir`**, pointers are considered low level programming and are mainly used in the std, and runtime to interface with machine level semantics.
+In *Ymir*, pointers are considered low level programming and are mainly used in the std, and runtime to interface with machine level semantics.
 You can perfectly write any program without needing pointers, and for that reason we recomand to not use them.

-Pointers are defined using the `&` keyword on types, or on values.
-They are aliasable types, as they borrow memory (cf [Aliasable and References](https://gnu-ymir.github.io/Documentations/en/advanced/)).
+Pointers are defined using the token **`&`** on types, or on values.
+They are aliasable types, as they borrow memory (*cf.* [Aliasable and References](https://gnu-ymir.github.io/Documentations/en/advanced/)).